-As long as you maintain any required minimum (currently, there is no required minimum) in each of your chosen Funds, you can make the following changes to your investment Online.
+As long as you maintain any required minimum (currently, there is no required minimum) in each of your chosen funds, you can make the following changes to your investment Online.
 Simply login to your AMP Managed Funds account Online and follow the prompts based on the transaction you want to complete.

-How you can make your change Select "Top Up" to establish a regular payment to your chosen Fund.
+What do you want to change?
+How you can make your change I want to set up my direct debit payments.
+Select "Top Up" to establish a regular payment to your chosen Fund.
+I want to change or cancel an existing direct debit.
 Select "Contributions" on the MyAMP online portal or select "Manage Payments" on MyAMP mobile app, then choose to change or cancel the existing direct debit.
+I want to change my Fund(s).
+If you decide to change your Fund(s), you can easily switch your savings from one Fund to another.
 Select "Change funds", then choose which Fund you want to transfer your money to.
+I want to withdraw my investment.
+You can either withdraw your full investment or make a partial withdrawal.
 Select "Withdraw".
 You can select a full or partial withdrawal at Fund level.
 To complete a withdrawal we will need to verify the ownership of your nominated bank account.
 We will prompt you to provide this proof when you join AMP Managed Funds but we need to receive it before we can complete a withdrawal and pay the money into your nominated account.
-Select "Personal Details" and update your details.
+I want to update my personal details.